Student standing up and talking in class

 In the classroom, teachers may be faced with a dilemma: Should they treat students who stutter the same as their peers, or acknowledge their unique needs and adjust expectations accordingly?
 The goal is to find the right balance between both, says Minneapolis-based speech-language therapist Sheila Cina.
 Relying on a set of targeted, compassionate, evidence-based strategies can make a classroom more welcoming for students who stutter, enabling them to learn more effectively.

-Teach the class about stuttering: To create a classroom culture of respect and understanding towards stuttering, teachers can share facts about stuttering so that students learn to view it as a difference, not a shortcoming, Thome’s report states.
-Sharing informational videos in class can be helpful, Cina says; she recommends the Blank Center for Stuttering Education and Research’s recently-published series of short, animated videos told from the perspective of a student with a stutter.
+Teach the class about stuttering: To create a classroom culture of respect and understanding toward stuttering, teachers can share facts about stuttering so that students learn to view it as a difference, not a shortcoming, Thome’s report states.
+Sharing informational videos in class can be helpful, Cina says; she recommends the Arthur M. Blank Center for Stuttering Education and Research’s recently published series of short animated videos presented from the perspective of a student with a stutter.

 Likewise, elementary teachers can read from picture books that paint stutterers in a positive light—or, at the very least, in a neutral and factually accurate one.
-Thome recommends A Boy and His Jaguar by Alan Rabinowitz, Paperboy by Vince Vawter, Stuttering Stan Takes a Stand by Artie Knapp, and The Zoo at the Edge of the World by Eric Kahn Gale.
+Thome recommends A Boy and a Jaguar, by Alan Rabinowitz, illustrated by Cátia Chien; Paperboy, by Vince Vawter; Stuttering Stan Takes a Stand, by Artie Knapp, illustrated by Barbara L. Gibson; and The Zoo at the Edge of the World, by Eric Kahn Gale, illustrated by Sam Nielson.

 That said, it’s appropriate—and necessary—to make certain accommodations for students who stutter.
 To figure out which accommodations to make, experts generally agree: Consult with students (and their families) directly.
 “Before assigning the child a challenging activity, such as a speaking role in a play or a presentation, solicit feedback from the student and their parents,” Atlanta-based speech-language pathologist Tim Mackesey told Edutopia.
 Some students might be excited to take on a bigger role, and others might not.

-Mackesey has found it helpful to ask students to rate their comfort with a particular activity on a scale from one to 10.
-Meanwhile, Thome recommends gauging students’ needs and preferences with a brief survey at the start of the year, and “offering opportunities for students to update this information throughout the school year.”
+Mackesey has found it helpful to ask students to rate their comfort with a particular activity on a scale from 1 to 10.
+Meanwhile, Thome recommends gauging students’ needs and preferences with a brief survey at the start of the year and “offering opportunities for students to update this information throughout the school year.”

-Partner with speech-language pathologists: In addition to consulting with students and parents, Thome’s report recommends partnering with students’ speech-language pathologists.
+Partner with speech-language pathologists: In addition to consulting with students and parents, Thome’s report recommends that teachers partner with students’ speech-language pathologists (SLPs).

 Thome recommends regular meetings between teachers and SLPs, oriented around discussing “goals for the student who stutters, their unique needs, how to measure progress, methods for upholding classroom expectations in speech therapy, and methods for incorporating speech therapy goals into the classroom.”
 Teachers can come away from the meetings with ideas for reminders to deliver in class that prompt students who stutter to apply the strategies they’ve learned in speech therapy, Thome writes.

-Be mindful of how you call on kids: Cold calling on students has its benefits and drawbacks, but it can be particularly stressful for students who stutter.
-Mackesey recommends only calling on these students when their hands are raised, and consider opting for yes or no questions which “set the child up for success, both in terms of knowledge and fluency, until they are ready to progress to more complex answers.”
+Be mindful of how you call on kids: Cold-calling on students has its benefits and drawbacks, but it can be particularly stressful for students who stutter.
+Mackesey recommends that teachers only call on these students when their hands are raised and consider opting for yes-or-no questions that “set the child up for success, both in terms of knowledge and fluency, until they are ready to progress to more complex answers.”
 (But, again, this can be something you discuss with the student directly; some might be perfectly fine tackling more complex questions.)

 Additionally, pause and be patient when students who stutter are speaking; be mindful of facial cues that might signal frustration or a desire for the student to speed up, Mackesey says.
-“While you might be tempted to say ‘slow down,’ ‘breathe,’ or ‘start over,’ don’t do that, and don’t finish the child’s sentences or words,” he adds.
-That advice won’t help students speak more fluently, and will likely only make them more self-conscious.
+“While you might be tempted to say ‘Slow down,’ ‘Breathe,’ or ‘Start over,’ don’t do that, and don’t finish the child’s sentences or words,” he adds.
+That advice won’t help students speak more fluently, and it will likely only make them more self-conscious.

 Connect students with a community: It can be helpful for students who stutter to spend time with people who share their condition.
 Teachers can point students and their parents in the direction of stuttering support groups, which can help participants “discuss unique and shared experiences, seek advice and encouragement, and identify role models,” Thome writes.
 Local groups can be found through the National Stuttering Association’s website.